ChrisSun06/AndroidGameCenter/Phase2/README.md

 #### Auto save
 Auto save is also implemented, in the update method in GameActivity class, every time when the observable board updated, the observer GameActivity will be notified and save the game into local storage.
 And since number of undos left is stored inside the board object as well, it will also be stored.
+But auto save is only updated when the board is updated, therefore the first time creating a new game, without making any move will not auto save the board's status.
+In order to save a untouched board, user will have to manually click the save button on the game center menu.
+Every time when a board is solved, the game save will be erased since a solved board is meaningless, if the user really want to save it, again, user will have to manually save it.

 #### Undo method: